Tetr4/Tetr4.github.io/_posts/2024-10-12-custom-llms.md

 <details markdown="1">
 <summary>Embeddings</summary>

-With embeddings you can enrich a model with knowledge from documents (e.g., PDFs, videos, websites, …).
+With embeddings you can enrich a model with knowledge from documents (e.g. PDFs, videos, websites, …).
 Feature vectors are generated from these documents and stored in a separate **vector database**.

 Generating vectors **takes a while**, so it is done once instead of with each user request.
 Embeddings need to be regenerated if the documents change, so embeddings are **not real-time capable** (e.g. data that changes regularily).